-On December 13, 2013, PJM submitted proposed revisions to the PJM Operating Agreement, and parallel provisions of the PJM Tariff, to implement CTS.66 This filing requested that the Commission issue an order accepting the proposed revisions by no later than February 13, 2014 to allow for adequate time to develop the infrastructure necessary to implement CTS in November, 2014.
-The Commission issued an order conditionally accepting the tariff revisions on February 20, 2014, for implementation on the later of November, 2014, or the date that CTS becomes operational, subject to the submission of an informational filing informing the Commission of the acceptance of ITSCED forecasting accuracy standards, and an additional revised tariff no later than fourteen days prior to the official implementation date of CTS.67
+On December 13, 2013, PJM submitted proposed revisions to the PJM Operating Agreement, and parallel provisions of the PJM Tariff, to implement CTS.
+This filing requested that the Commission issue an order accepting the proposed revisions by no later than February 13, 2014 to allow for adequate time to develop the infrastructure necessary to implement CTS in November, 2014.
+The Commission issued an order conditionally accepting the tariff revisions on February 20, 2014, for implementation on the later of November, 2014, or the date that CTS becomes operational, subject to the submission of an informational filing informing the Commission of the acceptance of ITSCED forecasting accuracy standards, and an additional revised tariff no later than fourteen days prior to the official implementation date of CTS.

-To evaluate the accuracy of ITSCED forecasts, the forecasted PJM/NYIS interface price for each 15 minute interval from ITSCED was compared to the actual real-time interface LMP for 2013.
-Table 9-30 shows that over all forecast ranges ITSCED predicted the real-time PJM/NYIS interface LMP within the range of \$0.00 to \$5.00 in 31.8 percent of all intervals.
-In those intervals, the average price difference between the ITSCED forecasted LMP and the actual real-time LMP was \$1.59.
-In 4.2 percent of all intervals, the
+To evaluate the accuracy of ITSCED forecasts, the forecasted PJM/NYIS interface price for each 15 minute interval from ITSCED was compared to the actual real-time interface LMP for the first six months of 2014.
+Table 9-30 shows that over all forecast ranges ITSCED predicted the real-time PJM/ NYIS interface LMP within the range of \$0.00 to \$5.00 in 24.5 percent of all intervals.
+In those intervals, the average price difference between the ITSCED forecasted LMP and the actual real-time LMP was \$1.83.
+In 13.9 percent of all intervals, the average price difference between the ITSCED forecasted LMP and the actual real-time interface LMP was greater than \$20, with an average price difference of \$115.89, and in 13.9 percent of all intervals, the average price difference between the ITSCED forecasted LMP and the actual real-time IMP was greater than \$20, with an average price difference between the ITSCED forecasted LMP and the actual real-time LMP was greater than -\$20, with an average price difference of \$96.80.